 Pursuant IRC Section 2702 the gift tax value is the full value of the property, without any discount.
 Therefore, in the above example for gift tax purposes Jane transferred her home valued at $250,000.00 while retaining a life estate.
-If the deed is executed in 1999, by April 15, 2000 she must file a federal gift tax return reporting that in the transaction, she utilized $250,000.00 of her $650,000.00 federal gift tax credit and a New York State gift tax return reporting that she utilized $250,000.00 of the $300,000.00 New York Gift tax credit.
-She would not have to pay any federal or state gift taxes as long as she had not made other large gifts which previously used her federal and state tax credits.
-(As of January 1, 2000, New York State gift tax laws will be repealed).
+If the deed is executed in 2017, by April 15, 2018 she must file a federal gift tax return reporting that in the transaction, she utilized $250,000.00 of her $5,490,000 federal gift tax credit.
+Jane is single, but if she had a spouse together their lifetime federal gift tax credit for 2017 is $11,000,000.
+Jane would not have to pay any federal or state gift taxes as long as she had not made other large gifts which previously used her federal and state tax credits.
+(As of January 1, 2000, there is no New York State gift tax).

 Are Life Estates for Everyone?

 No. While a life estate can be advantageous in a Medicaid context, individuals of larger estates with significant estate tax exposure should consider other options, such as the Qualified Personal Residence Trust.
 The life estate is only one of many estate planning and asset preservation tools.
 It is important to consult with an attorney in your state regarding Medicaid, real estate, tax, and estate administration laws applicable to your personal circumstances.